Acts 12

 Acts 12:7-10The Angel Comes; Chains Fall; Peter Walks Out

 7And, behold, the angel of the Lord came upon him, and a light shined in the prison: and he smote Peter on the side, and raised him up, saying, Arise up quickly.
 And his chains fell off from his hands.
 8And the angel said unto him, Gird thyself, and bind on thy sandals.
 And so he did.
-And he saith unto him, Cast about thee thy garment, and follow me.
+And he saith unto him, Cast thy garment about thee, and follow me.
 9And he went out, and followed him; and wist not that it was true which was done by the angel; but thought he saw a vision.
 10When they were past the first and the second ward, they came unto the iron gate that leadeth unto the city; which opened to them of his own accord: and they went out, and passed on through one street; and forthwith the angel departed from him.

 The escape is not chaotic or miraculous in the sense of being magical.
 Peter dresses.
 He follows.
 They walk past the first guard, past the second.
 They come to the iron gate - the outer barrier of the prison.
 It opens of its own accord.
 Then the angel leaves him.
 Peter is on his own now, free in the city, but unsure if what has happened is real or a vision.

-Acts 12:11-16“I Know of a Surety”; Rhoda at the Door
+Acts 12:11-12“I Know of a Surety”

-11And when Peter was come to himself, he said, Now I know of a surety, that the Lord hath sent his angel, and hath delivered me out of the hand of Herod, and from all the expectation of the people of the Jews.
+11And when Peter was come to himself, he said, Now I know of a surety, that the LORD hath sent his angel, and hath delivered me out of the hand of Herod, and from all the expectation of the people of the Jews.
 12And when he had considered the thing, he came to the house of Mary the mother of John, whose surname was Mark; where many were gathered together praying.
-13And as Peter knocked at the door of the gate, a damsel came to hearken, named Rhoda.
-14And when she knew Peter's voice, she was so glad, that for joy she opened not the gate, but ran in, and told them that Peter stood before the gate.
-15And they said unto her, Thou art mad.
-But she constantly affirmed that it was even so.
-Then said they, It is his angel.
-16But Peter continued knocking: and when they had opened unto him, they saw him, and were amazed.

 A servant girl named Rhoda hears Peter's voice at the gate.
 She is so glad - so filled with joy - that she forgets to open the gate.
 Instead, she runs inside to tell the others.
 For joy, she leaves Peter outside.
 It is a perfect picture of the human tendency to let emotion override sense.
 But it is also the picture of spontaneous, unreasoning joy.
 Rhoda does not calculate or verify.
 She hears Peter's voice and her heart knows: he is alive, he is free, he is here.